 Today's Musings, History & Folklore

-If you wouldn't give up your kilt and Prince Charlie for anything, you may fall under the category of being a "textilist", a term used by nudists to refer to those who prefer to remain clothed.
-This humorous and light-hearted dance by John Drewry, was inspired by a dance weekend at which he was teaching.
+Tartan textilists, unite!
+If you wouldn't give up your kilt or tartan for anything, you may fall under the category of being a "textilist", a term used by nudists to refer to those who prefer to remain clothed.
+As a taran aficinado, this editor just can't get behind today's nudest trends: nude gardening (ouch!), nude yoga (yikes!), nude sailing (ahoy there!), nude volleyball (stop it, please), and nude hiking, the humorous inspiration for this dance, based on a true incident!
+This light-hearted dance was devised by John Drewry, after a dance weekend at which he was teaching.
 When two of the dancers at the Morland Scottish Country Dance Week were walking near Ullswater, in the Lake District, they met a solitary hiker - wearing a straw hat, a rucksack, climbing boots and nothing else!
-This humorous dance includes notes to "avert your gaze from 4th man" with a cheeky music recommendation of"Cold and Raw".
-Tartan Textilists Unite! 😉
+This humorous jig includes dancing notes to "avert your gaze from 4th man!!" with a cheeky music recommendation of"Cold and Raw". 🥾 🥾 🎒 😮 ❗ ❗ ❗

 Starkers Fell